robinbb/blog/src/hugo/content/blog/tip-coaching-means-giving-less-advice.md

 3. The team member disagrees with some of your advice and therefore distrusts all of your advice; they make no changes and they trust you less.
-4. The team member internalizes the advice improperly; they transform the advice into harmful thoughts that they are not sufficient; performance drops due to their lowered self-esteem and you never find out why.
+4. The team member internalizes the advice improperly; they transform the advice into harmful thoughts that they are inadequate; performance drops due to their lowered self-esteem and you never find out why.
 5. The team member feels hurt that you observed so many flaws in their behaviour and feels a loss of psychological safety; their trust in you is